Student Life

 How can I self-identify as an Indigenous student?

-Indigenous (Status and non-Status First Nation, Métis and/or Inuit) students at the university are encouraged to complete an Indigenous Self-Identification form or contact IECS directly so that we can best support you through your academic studies and provide you with information about special events and activities.
-For more information, visit the Self-Identification website.
+Indigenous (Status and non-Status First Nation, Métis and/or Inuit) students at the university are encouraged to complete an Indigenous Self-Identification form, or contact indigenous@ontariotechu.ca directly, so that we can best support you through your academic studies, and provide you with information about special events and activities.

 -